andrewvallejo/flow/README.md

 Flow was created as part of a take-home assessment.
 It demonstrates interactive UI patterns without backend integration or persistent data.
-<sup>All functionality is handled client-side using in-memory state only.</sup>
+<sup>All functionality is handled client-side using in-memory state only, meaning changes are lost on page refresh.</sup>